parabola949/slate/source/index.html.md

 ## Addon

-In order for your addon to be picked up by the bot, you must include the Addon attribute on your namespace
+In order for your addon to be picked up by the bot, you must include the Addon attribute in the assembly namespace.
+The class you define must also inherit from BaseAttack and have a special attribute (AttackAlgorithm)

 ### Contructor